CSCfi/csc-user-guide/docs/apps/vtune.md

 ### Results collection

 Performance analysis can be started either from VTune GUI, or with the VTune command line tool.
 In HPC systems one uses normally the command line tool `vtune` within a bash job.
-The first analysis that one is suggested to try is "performance snapshot".
-Here is a sample batch job script that can be used to collect "performance snapshopt"
-(please modify the script according to your application and project!):
+The first analysis that we suggest to try is "performance snapshot".
+Here is a sample batch job script that can be used to collect it (please modify the script according to your application and project!):

 ```